greg-raven/Impeachment-Chronicles/_posts/2024-06-19-the-fbi-knew-about-hunter.md

 The FBI knew since 2016 Hunter Biden nearly scored $120 million Ukrainian deal while Joe was VP --- And While Trump was Being Impeached over Ukrainian Phone Call

-"It's an extraordinary story because the FBI knew about it in 16, but when Donald Trump was being tried for Impeachment in 2019/2020, these documents were not made available to his defense…
+"It's an extraordinary story because the FBI knew about it in 16, but when Donald Trump was being tried for Impeachment in 2019/2020, these documents were not made available to his defense ...

 Imagine if the American people knew that story, that Hunter Biden was poised for a $120 Million pay day.
 The impeachment would have been stopped in its grounds."